jordonez419/web-sprint-challenge-advanced-react/README.md

   Display a list of the plants from the server.
 This should be done in the class component `PlantList`. **Unlike other projects, the local server used here can not be accessed through the browser.
 It is started automatically and without the need for starting a server.js file.
 Feel free to ignore any messages related to MSW or mock service workers.
 For this and the rest of your sprint challenges, test the functioning of the server directly through your axios calls.**

-* [ ] In the `PlantList` class component, fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants.`
+* [x ] In the `PlantList` class component, fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants.`
-* [ ] Set the data to a state property called `this.state.plants.`
+* [ x] Set the data to a state property called `this.state.plants.`
-* [ ] The render function is already built and styled.
+* [ x] The render function is already built and styled.
 Once the data is on the state, you will see the list of plants, and you will have the functionality to add a plant to the cart.

 #### Shopping Cart